Ferrite Core Memory

 The Saratov-2 is in the rack on the right.

-The top drawer has logic cards that look to be a copy of the DEC "flip-chip" modules.
-The core stacks are in the drawer underneath, 4 can be seen, for a total of 4 kW.
+The top drawer has logic cards that look to be a copy of DEC's "flip-chip" modules.
+The core stacks are in the drawer underneath, 4 of them can be seen, for a total of 4 kW.

 Here is a core stack.
 You can clearly recognize the core plane with its four quadrants, and even the little dangling spare cores in the extra line.
 The stack seems to have 14 bit planes, which does not jive very well with a 12-bit word of a PDP-8, even if you add parity (you'd expect 13 bits).
 Maybe they expanded the bit width to 14.